miledivovic/cass-npm-backup/README.md

+# 0.5.1 to 0.5.2

+## CAUTION:
+* Caching has been altered.
+Results that are not found are now stored in the cache and used to speed up (failed) retreival of data.

 # 4.x.x to 0.5.1

 Please migrate your code in a separate branch, as you may need to wait for bug fixes and the like.